JPEG XS: RFC9134 - RTP Payload Format for ISO/IEC 21122 (JPEG XS)

-RFC 9134 describes a payload format for the Real-Time Transport Protocol (RTP, RFC 3550) to carry JPEG XS encoded video.
-In addition, the recommendation also registers the official Media Type Registration for JPEG XS video as video/jxsv, along with its mapping of all parameters into the Session Description Protocol (SDP).
+RFC 9134 describes a payload format for the Real-Time Transport Protocol (RTP) to carry JPEG XS encoded video.
+In addition, the recommendation also registers the official media type registration for JPEG XS video as video/jxsv, along with its mapping of all parameters into the Session Description Protocol (SDP).

-The RTP Payload Format for JPEG XS in turn enables using JPEG XS in SMPTE ST 2110 environments using SMPTE ST 2110-22 for CBR compressed video transport.
+The RTP payload format for JPEG XS, in turn, enables the use of JPEG XS in SMPTE 2110 environments using SMPTE ST 2110-22 for CBR compressed video transport.